Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions

 \section{Abstract}

-In this paper, we concentrate on decentralized optimization problems with nonconvex and nonsmooth objective functions, especially on the decentralized training of nonsmooth neural networks.
-We introduce a unified framework, named DSM, to analyze the global convergence of decentralized stochastic subgradient methods.
-We prove the global convergence of our proposed framework under mild conditions, by establishing that the generated sequence asymptotically approximates the trajectories of its associated differential inclusion.
-Furthermore, we establish that our proposed framework encompasses a wide range of existing efficient decentralized subgradient methods, including decentralized stochastic subgradient descent (DSGD), DSGD with gradient-tracking technique (DSGD-T), and DSGD with momentum (DSGDm).
-In addition, we introduce SignSGD employing the sign map to regularize the update directions in DSGDm, and show it is enclosed in our proposed framework.
-Consequently, our convergence results establish, for the first time, global convergence of these methods when applied to nonsmooth nonconvex objectives.
-Preliminary numerical experiments demonstrate that our proposed framework yields highly efficient decentralized subgradient methods with convergence guarantees in the training of nonsmooth neural networks.
+In this paper, we focus on the decentralized stochastic subgradient-based methods in minimizing nonsmooth nonconvex functions without Clarke regularity, especially in the decentralized training of nonsmooth neural networks.
+We propose a general framework that unifies various decentralized subgradient-based methods, such as decentralized stochastic subgradient descent (DSGD), DSGD with gradient-tracking technique (DSGD-T), and DSGD with momentum (DSGD-M).
+To establish the convergence properties of our proposed framework, we relate the discrete iterates to the trajectories of a continuous-time differential inclusion, which is assumed to have a coercive Lyapunov function with a stable set $\mathcal{A}$.
+We prove the asymptotic convergence of the iterates to the stable set $\mathcal{A}$ with sufficiently small and diminishing step-sizes.
+These results provide first convergence guarantees for some well-recognized of decentralized stochastic subgradient-based methods without Clarke regularity of the objective function.
+Preliminary numerical experiments demonstrate that our proposed framework yields highly efficient decentralized stochastic subgradient-based methods with convergence guarantees in the training of nonsmooth neural networks.